 FC Yala is a professional football club from the southern Thai city of the same name.
 The club has evolved through several identities, including Yara United and Jalor City, before becoming FC Yala.
 The present club was formed in August 2018, as Jalor City FC, going on to win the Thailand Amateur League South at the first attempt to win promotion to the Thai League.

-They moved to Jura Stadium, also known as Yala City Municipality Stadium, the following year.
+They had moved to Jura Stadium, also known as Yala City Municipality Stadium, the following year.
 Their best performance came in 2015 when they finished third, before being allocated a place in Thai League 4 in 2017 when they ended in seventh spot with Pithak Abdulraman topping the scoring.

 United failed to meet the club licensing regulations and were banned from playing in the Thai League for two seasons.
 They didn’t reappear to take the opportunity to try and win promotion through the Amateur League when their suspension ended.